Lecrapouille/OffScreenCEF/README.md

 ## Tested on

+Tested with CEF 116.

-It's working on my Linux 64-bits Debian 11 and CEF 99 downloaded at https://cef-builds.spotifycdn.com/index.html I know the Windows version can work quite easily but I did not made python script but you can get one [here](https://github.com/Lecrapouille/gdcef).
+- Linux: it's working on my Linux 64-bits Debian 11.
+- Windows version can work quite easily but I did not translate the ./install.sh into python script but you can adapt this one on the version of this project for Godot [here](https://github.com/Lecrapouille/gdcef).
-The MacOS X is more complex and is not working yet.
+- MacOS X is more complex and is not working yet: https://github.com/Lecrapouille/OffScreenCEF/issues/4

 ## Some Differences